As a library administrator, you can set up conditional logic in document classes in any type of AODocs library.

-- calculated settings, which make custom properties mandatory or hidden
+- properties can be conditionally mandatory or hidden

 Examples of use cases:

-- Create a calculated property named "Value Added Tax" to calculate the VAT automatically when a user enters a value in the "Price of product" property.
+- Create a property whose value is calculated named "Value Added Tax" to calculate the VAT automatically when a user enters a value in the "Price of product" property.

-- Create a calculated property named "Publication date" which records the date when the document is transitioned to "Published" by workflow action.
+- Create a property whose value is calculated named "Publication date" which records the date when the document is transitioned to "Published" by workflow action.

 - Automatically calculate the titles of your documents with a formula that concatenates the "Project name" and "Creation date" properties – learn more: Create and configure calculated titles

-- Display the property "Describe your issue" and and make it mandatory if the user enters "Yes" in the property "Do you want to report an issue?" (currently available only in private beta)
+- Display the property "Describe your issue" and make it mandatory if the user enters "Yes" in the property "Do you want to report an issue?"

 What can I use in my formula?